Chris Fairbanks - Information coming soon

 His LACC/ City Playhouse production of The Dining Room was presented at the 1995 Greater Los Angeles Drama Festival with two of the actors winning Outstanding Performance Awards along with student designers winning awards for costumes and lighting.
 A member of the Society of Stage Directors and Choreographers, Mr. Ferreira was for many years the Society's Regional Coordinator on the West Coast.

 Mr. Ferreira has directed several West Coast productions, including the west coast premiere of Michael Weller’s SPLIT at the Cast Theatre, PETER PAN IN HOLLYWOOD at the Skylight and Terry Curtis Fox's COPS, for which he won a DramaLogue Award.
 Mr. Ferreira also published "One of Broadway's Finest,? an extensive interview with the late director Rouben Mamoulian in the "Journal of the Society of Stage Directors and Choreographers."
 At the 1996 Kennedy Center/ ACTF Pacific Southwest Region VIII Festival, he was one of three directors invited to direct an original play in workshop as part of the inaugural Festival of New Plays Showcase and Colloquium.
 Since, he has directed new plays at several KC/ACTF Festivals.
 His production of PLAYBACK which premiered at the Festival of New Plays in Pittsburgh, Pennsylvania, was presented in Los Angeles at the Court Theatre for an extended run.
-His original production UNTO YOU was invited to perform at the KC/ACTF regional festival in Orange.
-Recently, he has mounted a production of CLOSER at the Evidence Room.
+His original production UNTO YOU was invited to perform at the KC/ACTF regional festival in Orange and this season's OUR LADY OF 121ST STREET has been invited to compete in the regional festival at St. George, Utah.
+Recently, he mounted a production of CLOSER at the Evidence Room.

 Mr. Ferreira also works as a writer.
 On network television he has written for ABC-TV, MTV, and Warner Bros., including for the situation comedy "Head of the Class."
 He won a bronze medal in the New York Film Festival for a film he wrote and directed, It's Your Choice.